-Addiction has reached epidemic levels in the United States.
+Drug addiction has reached epidemic levels in the United States.
 Accidental overdoses are now the leading cause of unintentional death nationwide.
 They are also the number one cause of death among Americans under 50.
-Even recreational abuse can lead to fatal overdoses, making the risks of drug and alcohol use more significant than in prior generations.
+Even recreational drug use can lead to fatal overdoses, making the risks of drug and alcohol use more significant than in prior years and generations and increasing the need for Xanax treatment.

 What is Xanax?

-Xanax is a central nervous system depressant and a prescription benzodiazepine that is typically used to treat anxiety disorders.
+Xanax is a central nervous system depressant and a prescription drug called benzodiazepine that is typically used to treat anxiety disorders.
 Xanax causes your brain to release a rush of GABA, which is a neurotransmitter.
-This causes calming and relaxing effects.
-While Xanax is very useful in managing symptoms related to anxiety disorders, it is both physically and psychologically addictive.
+This causes calming and relaxing effects on the user.
+While Xanax is very useful in managing symptoms related to anxiety disorders, it is both physically and psychologically addictive, especially when taking it for prolonged periods or if taking it not as prescribed.
 Taking too much Xanax or mixing it with other substances, especially other central nervous system depressants, can cause Xanax overdose symptoms and even death.

 Xanax is one of the most commonly prescribed medications in the United States, making it easily accessible.
 It is also very inexpensive.
 Xanax comes in a pill form, and users typically ingest it.
-Some people crush and inhale it to increase its potency.
+Some people crush and inhale or snort it to increase the drug’s potency.
 Xanax causes your heart rate and breathing to slow down.
-The effects are felt within an hour of ingestion and typically last between 6 and 8 hours.
+The effects of Xanax are felt within an hour of ingestion and typically last between six (6) and eight (8) hours.

-Common signs and symptoms of Xanax overdose and abuse include:
+Common signs and symptoms of a Xanax overdose and abuse include but are not limited to:

 - Experiencing memory loss or blackouts when taking Xanax